functional-proteo-metabolomics/quantitative_phosphoproteomics/README.md

-These scripts were used for analyzing the phosphoproteome data from Ovarian cancer tissue and SKOV3 cell line.
+# These scripts were used for analyzing the phosphoproteome data from Ovarian cancer tissue and SKOV3 cell line.

-Requirements
+# Requirements:
-These scripts depend on the following packages, which can be installed in R:
+# These scripts depend on the following packages, which can be installed in R:

 reshape
 ggplot2